o-ran-sc/nonrtric-plt-sme/capifcore/README.md

 - `enumfixer`, fixes enumeration definitions so they can be properly generated.
 - `specificationfixer`, fixes flaws in the specifications so they can be properly generated.
 All fixes are hard coded.

+### Steps to add a new dependency to the commoncollector

+When a dependency to a new specification is introduced in any of the CAPIF specifications, see example below, the following steps should be performed:

+For the CAPIF specification "TS29222_CAPIF_Discover_Service_API" a new dependency like the following has been introduced.
+websockNotifConfig:
+&nbsp;&nbsp;&nbsp;&nbsp;$ref: '**TS29122_CommonData.yaml#/components/schemas/WebsockNotifConfig**'

+1. Copy the bold part of the reference and add it to the `definitions.txt` file.
+This step is not needed if the type is already defined in the file.
+2. Look in the `generate.sh` script, between the "<replacements_start>" and "<new_replacement>" tags, to see if "TS29122_CommonData"
+   has already been replaced in "TS29222_CAPIF_Discover_Service_API".
+3. If it has not been replaced, add a replacement above the "<new_replacement>" tag by copying and adapting the two rows above the tag.

 ## Build and test

 To generate mocks manually, run the following command:

     go generate ./...

+**NOTE!** The `helmmanagement` package contains two mocks from the `helm.sh/helm/v3` product.
+If they need to be regenerated, their interfaces must be copied into the `helm.go` file and a generation annotation added before running the generation script.

 To build the application, run the following command: